How to Optimize Your Ecommerce Value Proposition

 While this formula and similar ecommerce ROI calculators can be great for getting a general idea of the revenue changes associated with your investment, they aren’t always able to encompass the full context surrounding those revenue figures.
 When applied to online B2B ecommerce stores, the figure this formula yields is narrow and potentially misleading.

-For a more accurate and nuanced perspective on the potential ROI of a new ecommerce platform, you’ll need to consider the following:
+For a more accurate and nuanced perspective on the potential B2B ecommerce ROI of a new ecommerce platform, you’ll also need to consider the following factors:

 An ecommerce platform that offers extensive automation has the potential to deliver massive returns in efficiency.
 Consider your current order processing, inventory management, shipping, and customer communication processes.
 Are these automated to the extent you desire?
 If not, you may be wasting time and money by keeping these processes manual.
-While misspent man-hours and sales lost due to inefficiencies are often hard to quantify for ROI calculations, they can have enormous impact on operating costs and revenue generation.
+While misspent man-hours and sales lost due to inefficiencies are often hard to quantify with revenue-focused B2B ROI calculators, they can still have enormous impact on operating costs and revenue generation.

 If your current ecommerce site fails to capture and retain customer interest, those customers may start spending less or even looking elsewhere.
 Customers are more likely to return when they have an account on a site they find easy to navigate and understand.
 Improving customer return rates with an ecommerce site built to engage them means increasing customer lifetime value, a significant source of revenue.
 To learn more about how customer lifetime value can be increased with a customer-centric ecommerce site, check out the Miva Paper Store case study.

 High bounce rates, low site traffic, and slow loading speeds can be symptomatic of an ecommerce platform failing to pull its weight.
 Visitors could be leaving because they can’t navigate your product catalog.
 Users might be clicking away because certain page elements are broken or fail to load.
+These are all factors which impact ecommerce ROI.
 Using Google Analytics and other site performance analysis tools to check on individual page performance can offer actionable insight into your customers’ onsite experience.
 Use this data to determine the weaknesses you would like a new ecommerce platform to address.

 Even small mistakes can make a big impact on your bottom line, especially when they occur on a regular basis.
 Without a comprehensive ecommerce platform managing error-prone processes like tax calculation, inventory updates, and shipping, B2B businesses are at risk of making costly and frequent errors.

-While true ROI can be extremely difficult for B2B ecommerce sellers to nail down, the current ecommerce climate does not leave much time for leisurely decision-making.
+While true B2B ecommerce ROI can be extremely difficult to nail down, the current ecommerce climate does not leave much time for leisurely decision-making.
 B2B merchants that drag their feet on a platform upgrade could find their online market locked down by a competitor who pulled the trigger on new ecommerce software much sooner.
-This is why it’s important for B2B merchants to take a holistic look at their business’ operations, customers, and long-term goals when considering a new ecommerce platform.
+This is why it’s important for merchants to move beyond a B2B ecommerce ROI calculator which only considers revenue, and take a more comprehensive look at their business’ operations, customers, and long-term goals when considering a new ecommerce platform.

 Interested in learning more about B2B ecommerce?
 Our guide to the future of B2B takes an in-depth look at the tools and strategies online wholesalers are using to get ahead of the curve.